Alexandria-Pineville Educational Facilities

 Peabody Magnet High School

-In later years the school was renamed Peabody Magnet High School and attracted students from around the Alexandria area with wide-ranging academic offerings.
+In later years the school was renamed Peabody Magnet High School and attracts students from around the Alexandria area with wide-ranging academic offerings.

 Peabody's program includes classes in engineering studies, pre-law, media communications, medical studies, animation design and other areas.